BASTROP COUNTY, Texas — Editor's note: This story is no longer updating. For the latest numbers, visit our county list.

-The county said it was working with the Texas Department of State Health Services to identify and notify any contacts the individual may have had recently.
+The county said it was working with the Texas Department of State Health Services to identify and notify any contacts the individual may have had.

-The third case announced on Saturday is a 31-year-old woman.
+The third case of COVID-19 was a 31-year-old woman.
 She is quarantined in her home under a doctor's care, Bastrop County said.
 The positive test result is the first from sampling done at the county's test site.

 “We fully expected to see cases in our county and have been diligently preparing for this situation,” said Christine Files, Bastrop County emergency management coordinator.
 “We have been in regular communication with local and state health authorities and with our local community partners to ensure that CDC protocols are established and followed.”

 According to Bastrop County, a separate case had been reported on social media involving a resident of another county.